mlcolab/bactovision/README.md

 </p>

 Bactovision provides a widget for jupyter notebook for fast semi-automated annotation of bacterial growth images.
-It is used in the paper
+It is used in the following paper:

 _Tyrosine auxotrophy shapes Staphylococcus aureus nasal colonization and interactions with commensal communities_ L. Camus et al. 2025 (submitted)